Why Marketing Messages Fail

 It is worth noting that in these peculiar cases, using a repositioning strategy may offer some respite.
 For more on that, please refer to my article -“Repositioning The Competition“.
-This may not be guaranteed to change all minds, but case studies do indicate that the practice has potential.
+This may not be guaranteed to change all minds, but case studies do indicate that the practice has met with some success.

 By repositioning, we attack established schools of thought subtly by displaying the competition in new light.
-A position that’s consistent with what patrons already consider true or won’t deny.
+A position that’s consistent with what patrons already consider to be true.
 We want them to think about it a little.
 Little enough to give our product or service a try without the need for a hard sell.

 Hi!
 I’m Sheldon.
 For over ten years I’ve worked with brands and private labels bringing some pretty awesome products to market.
 I’ve worked on research-based product development and marketing to deliver the total package.

 I’m instantly drawn towards products that are deep-rooted in consumer research.
 The type that ends up being simple and intuitive, yet profound and potentially disruptive.